 In most cases, facilities maintenance management focuses on essential functions such as routine maintenance, preventive maintenance, and technical emergency response.

 Professionals with greater maintenance experience may delegate maintenance tasks while making sure junior technicians comply with building safety codes.

 Job postings about maintenance work should always include the job duties and future prospects of the job.

-A job ad should start with a job summary.
-This explains the major responsibilities while also providing a brief overview of how the company works.
+A job ad should include a job summary that explains the major responsibilities while also providing a brief overview of how the company works.
 Anybody applying for a position at the company should understand exactly what's expected of them.

 A typical job brief for an organization that operates facilities could look like this:

-“We are looking for a full-time, Facility Maintenance technician with at 5-7 years of experience in a relevant capacity.
-You will be responsible for the maintenance and management of all company facilities.
+“We are looking for a full-time, Facility Maintenance technician with 5-7 years of experience in a relevant capacity.
+You will be responsible for the maintenance and management of all facilities.

 You will multitask on multiple fronts to ensure departmental efficiency and operational effectiveness.
 You will also provide constant oversight and manage the upkeep of various electrical systems such as HVAC, light bulbs, and facility supply grid, as well as mechanical systems such as production machinery and office equipment.

 You can apply if you have adequate experience in facility management, as well as excellent communication skills and problem-solving abilities.
 Management experience is not necessary but will be appreciated.”